The integer point transform as a complete invariant: Introduction

 \section{Introduction}

-A polytope $\PP\subset \R^d$ is called an \emph{integer} polytope (resp. \emph{rational} polytope) if the coordinates of all of its vertices are integers (resp. rationals).
-Given a rational polytope $\PP \subset \R^d$, we define its integer point transform by
+A polytope $\PP\subset \R^d$ is called an \emph{integer polytope} (respectively, a~\emph{rational polytope}) if the coordinates of all its vertices are integers (respectively, rationals).
+Given a~rational polytope $\PP \subset \R^d$, we define its integer point transform by

 for all $\xi \in \R^d$.
-Throughout, the word polytope refers to a convex set, by definition.
-We observe that Definition \eqref{def: integer point transform} above makes sense for an arbitrary finite set of integer points $S\subset \Z^d$:
+Throughout, the word polytope refers to a~convex set, by definition.
+We observe that more generally, Definition~\eqref{def: integer point transform} makes sense for an arbitrary finite set of integer points $S\subset \Z^d$:

 Indeed, we will often develop general principles for any finite set of integer points in $\R^d$, and then later pass to polytopes, using the assumption of convexity.

 One of the main utilities of the integer point transform is the special evaluation at the origin: